707 N. Broadway

 Dr. Rybczynski is Associate Chief Medical Officer at Kennedy Krieger Institute.
-She is a faculty member at Kennedy Krieger Institute and an Assistant Professor of Pediatrics at the Johns Hopkins School of Medicine.
+She is a faculty member at Kennedy Krieger Institute and an assistant professor of Pediatrics at The Johns Hopkins University School of Medicine.

 Following her residency, she worked as an attending physician at Children's Medical Center of Dallas.
 She then spent a year as a consultant pediatrician at Mersey Community Hospital in Latrobe, Tasmania, Australia.
 Following her time in Australia, Dr. Rybczynski returned to her hometown in upstate New York and worked as a general pediatrician for six years.
 She then moved to Maryland and worked as a general pediatrician and pediatric hospitalist prior to joining the faculty at Kennedy Krieger Institute in 2008.